gravitywaveanalysistool/gwat/README.md

 Download a binary from our [Releases](https://github.com/PiesArentSquare/csc380-team-e/releases/tag/latest)

-Or build it yourself with:
+Or (assuming you have python3 and pip installed) build it yourself with:

 ### Linux/macOS:
 ```